lokada-aifi/scrna-batch-report/readme.md

 install.packages("optparse")
 ```

-`HTOparser` and `H5weaver` are internally developed packages found in the aifimmunology Github repositories.
+`H5weaver`, `HTOparser`, and `ATAComb` are internally developed packages found in the aifimmunology Github repositories.
 Because it is a private repository, you may need to provided a [Github Personal Access Token](https://github.com/settings/tokens) for installation:
 ```
 Sys.setenv(GITHUB_PAT = "[your_PAT_here]")
+devtools::install_github("aifimmunology/H5weaver")
 devtools::install_github("aifimmunology/HTOparser")
-devtools::install_github("aifimmunology/H5weaver")
+devtools::install_github("aifimmunology/ATAComb")
 ```

 [Return to Contents](#contents)